perimenopause symptom checker

 Even if you don’t fancy HRT there are solutions for this one so don’t slam down the roller shutters just yet.

-Low sex drive was not one I expected to be on my perimenopause symptom checker but it low libido happens to a lot of women at this stage of life and needs to be addressed.
+Low sex drive was not one I expected to be on my perimenopause symptom checker but low libido happens to a lot of women at this stage of life and needs to be addressed.

 8. Sore Joints